 The Bill confers powers on the Office of Communications (Ofcom) to oversee and enforce the new regulatory regime and to establish codes of practice.
 If found to have breached their responsibilities, networks face fines of up to £18 million or 10% of their global annual turnover – whichever is higher.

 As highlighted by the Shadow Culture Secretary Lucy Powell MP, the Bill does little to address the growing threat of misinformation online, from COVID and climate change deniers, to Russian attempts to undermine UK democracy.

 Writing on Conservative Home on Tuesday 15 March shortly before introducing the Bill, Culture Secretary Nadine Dorries MP defended the delays while arguing that a revised Online Safety Bill would include new provisions to protect online free speech.
 Her intervention illustrates the tricky balance the Government needs to strike between providing urgently needed protections for the public UK political system and appeasing divided backbenchers.
 It will be interesting to see how both tech giants and safety campaigners react, and whether Dorries has succeeded in correctly striking the balance that eluded so many of her predecessors.

-Next time in this series we’ll be looking at the latest developments of online safety legislation in the European Union.
+Next time in this series we’ll be looking at the latest developments of online safety legislation in the Dublin.